Global and European temperature

 According to the IPCC's 4th Assessment Report (IPCC, 2007), there is very high confidence that the net effect of human activities since 1750 has been one of warming.
 Most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic greenhouse gas concentrations.
 Moreover, it is extremely likely that more than half of the observed increase in global average surface temperature from 1951 to 2010 was caused by the a combination of the anthropogenic increase in greenhouse gas concentrations and other anthropogenic forcings.
 The best estimate of the human-induced contribution to warming is similar to the observed warming over this period (IPCC, 2013).

-Trends in annual, summer and winter temperature station data in Europe
+Temperature station data in Europe

 provided by Royal Netherlands Meteorological Institute (KNMI)